Get Personalized & Compassionate Help from Dedicated Professionals

 Bulimia nervosa is a mental condition with physical side effects.
 Even when a person realizes they have a problem, it is extremely difficult to quit the behavior.
 This is why professional treatment is critical.
 At Tapestry, we fight eating disorders at their root.
 Research shows that people dealing with bulimia nervosa are often trying to find relief from mental anguish and stress.
 We believe that these issues have neurological, physiological, cognitive, emotional, social, and spiritual implications – and our holistic care model aims to tackle all of these areas.

 You can start the path to recovery today.
-Call (844) 299-1343 for a confidential consultation at Tapestry in Asheville.
+If you or a loved one is in need of treatment for bulimia nervosa, call Tapestry in Asheville at (844) 299-1343 for a confidential consultation.
 We serve the western North Carolina area.

 PROFESSIONAL STAFF TO CARE FOR OUR CLIENTS